How to invest for income using an ISA

 The most usual way to get an income from investments is to rely on shares, bonds or funds that make regular payouts.
 These payouts are often called dividends.
 If you are investing in a single bond the payout you receive is known as a coupon.

 In recent years, it has become particularly important for investors seeking income to use tax-efficient vehicles such as Stocks and Shares ISAs to shield their investments.
-This is because the government has introduced a dividend tax, which means that you can only receive £5000 of income from dividends on investments without being taxed.
-This dividend tax allowance is dropping to £2000 in April 2018.
+This is because the government introduced a dividend tax, which means that you can only receive £2000 of income from dividends on investments without being taxed.

 Dividends paid on investments in an ISA are unaffected, however, so it makes sense to use your £20,000 a year ISA allowance to shelter any income from dividend-paying investments.